luckboy/toyroot/README.md

   * build - building directory
   * bin - directory of binary packages
   * kernel_config -  directory of kernel configurations
+  * profile - directory of system configuration for specified profiles

 After generating of root file system, the directory also contains the subdirectory:

   * dist - directory with root file system directory and image of root file system

+## Profiles

+Profles allow you to build many systems.
+The `rootfs.sh` script and the `disk.sh` script  generate the root file system and the disk image for the specified profile.
+Any profile can have the root file system and/or the disk image.
+The profile is specified by pass the `--name` option with the profile name.
+You can build the system for own profile, and then run this system by invoke commands:

+        ./rootfs.sh --name=myprofile # generate root file system for your profile ./disk.sh --name=myprofile # generate disk image for your profile
+        ./play --name=myprofile --disk # run system on disk image for your profile

+You also create the specific files of the /etc directory for any profile.
+Any profile can have the system configuration at the profile/&lt;profile name&gt; directory.
+This build system has two default profiles:

+  * root - profile for hard disk
+  * iso - profile for CDROM

+Example:

 ## Compilation of kernel